Ninaithu Ninaithu Parthen: Plot

 This movie is similar to Romeo and Juliet, a tragic love story about two star-crossed lovers.
-The movie focuses on the love that blossoms between an Indian student (Vikranth) and a Pakistani girl.
+The movie focuses on the love that blossoms between an Indian student and a Pakistani girl.
 The movie is essentially about how they must both fight against forces which oppose them.
 The movie outlines some of the most complex themes and problems that occur between the two countries.
-The story alternates between Vikranth's parents searching for him, while the flashback of the incidence are portrayed along the way.
+The story alternates between Adhikesavan's parents searching for him, while the flashback of the incidence are portrayed along the way.
 Eventually, near the end, the Pakistani girl suicides thinking her lover is going to die.
-However, Vikranth turns up to find her dead.
+However, Adhikesavan turns up to find her dead.
 This causes him to break down, eventually psychologically affecting him.
-As time goes on, Vikranth physical appearance changed to the point where no one recognizes him.
+As time goes on, Adhikesavan's physical appearance changed to the point where no one recognizes him.
 The movie ends on a sad note, where his own mother fails to recognize her own son.

 Cast

 Production

-Noted cardiologist Dr K. M. Cherian made a special appearance in the film, while yesteryear actor Shankar also was roped in for the film.
-Delhi girl Ashitha was paired with Vikranth in the film in her debut role.
-About the title, director Manikandan said that the inspiration stemmed from the famous song "Ninaithu Ninaithu Parthen" from the film, 7G Rainbow Colony, directed by his mentor Selvaraghavan.
+The film was named after a song from Selvaraghavan's 7G Rainbow Colony (2004) and marked the directorial debut of Manikandan who earlier assisted Selvaraghavan.

 Soundtrack

+The soundtrack was composed by Joshua Sridhar.
+Karthik of Milliblog wrote "Three very listenable tracks from the composer, from whom we continue to expect a bit more!"